 Individualized Coaching and Feedback

-If you and your training partner are looking for feedback and instruction to improve your form or strategy when attacking Rowing WOD’s then get in touch with Coach Pat at email@example.com or post your questions to the blog.
+If you and your training partner are looking for feedback and instruction to improve your form or strategy when attacking Rowing WOD’s then get in touch with Coach Stepanie at firstname.lastname@example.org.

-Renegade Rowing will be offering Rowing Workshops at CrossFit Boston throughout the year for those members of the Rowing Club looking to increase their knowledge of the stroke, their efficiency, and their ability to crush Rowing WOD’s in competition.
+Our Crew Rowing Club will be offering Rowing Workshops throughout the year for those looking to increase their knowledge of the stroke, their efficiency, and their aerobic fitness.
 Keep an eye on the events page for the next available Rowing Workshop.

 The idea was that while CrossFit is broad, general, and inclusive, it’s a fact that older athletes have different needs based on a number of things including pre-existing injuries (sports and non sports related), health issues, longer recovery times, decreased muscle and bone density, etc.